Shahan-Hadi/SQL_Project_Job_Data_Analysis/Project_SQL/README.md

 # Analysis
 Each query in this project was crafted to dig into the many facets of the data analyst job market.
 Here’s the breakdown of my approach:

-### 1. Identifying Top-Paying Jobs:
+### 1. Identifying Top-Paying Data Analyst Jobs:
 **Objective**: Find out which job postings are offering the fattest paychecks for data analysts.

-**Approach**: Zero in on average salary figures and spotlight the highest-paying gigs.
+**Approach**: Zero in on average salary figures and spotlight the highest-paying gigs while focusing on Remote Jobs.
 ```sql
 SELECT
     jp.job_id,